Hayti, Durham, North Carolina: History

 The first AME services were held in Hayti District in 1868 by Edian Markham, a former slave and AME missionary, in a "brush arbor".
 As the congregation grew, it built a log structure called Union Bethel AME Church.
 Another wood church replaced that.
 By 1891, the community raised money for an architect-designed grand brick church, which they named St. Joseph.
-Another major black church was White Rock Baptist, built in 1896 by a congregation organized earlier in the 19th century.
+Another major black church was White Rock Baptist Church, built in 1896 by a congregation organized earlier in the 19th century.
 After the war, blacks founded Baptist congregations independent of white supervision, and soon organized their own state and national associations.

 In the early 1920s and 1930s, the business section on Pettigrew north of the White Rock Baptist Church was also known as "Lil" Mexico.
 By then, more than 200 African-American businesses were located along Fayetteville, Pettigrew, and Pine Streets, the major boundaries of Hayti during its heyday.

+In 1953, Russell Memorial C.M.E.
+Church was built along Alston Avenue.

 In 2010, the R. Kelly Bryant Jr. Pedestrian Bridge opened over North Carolina Highway 147 to connect Hati with East Durham It was named after R. Kelly Bryant Jr., a Hayti resident and historian.